Key takeaways

 - A predictable production workflow

-- A need for a clean one-time commercial number
+- A need for one clean commercial number

 When a retainer is the better fit

-A retainer is usually stronger when the work repeats month after month and priorities change inside a stable working relationship.
+A retainer makes more sense when the work repeats month after month and priorities shift inside a stable working relationship.

-In those cases, selling availability, continuity, and strategic attention is more realistic than pretending every month can be defined as one fixed project.
+In those cases, selling availability, continuity, and strategic attention is more honest than pretending every month can be scoped as a fixed project.

 Why hourly math still matters

 Even if the client never sees an hourly line, your internal pricing model still needs one.
-Hourly math helps you test whether the project or retainer structure leaves enough room after overhead and non-billable work.
+Hourly math is how you test whether the project or retainer structure leaves enough room after overhead and non-billable work.

-That is why hourly, project, and retainer pricing are linked models rather than separate worlds.
+That is why hourly, project, and retainer pricing are connected models — not separate worlds.

 The scope-volatility test

 If scope is stable but effort is high, project pricing often wins.
-If scope changes often but the relationship persists, retainers usually handle the uncertainty better.
+If scope changes often but the relationship stays, retainers usually handle the uncertainty better.

-When the work is both unstable and undefined, the real problem is usually scope control, not just pricing.
+When the work is both unstable and undefined, the real problem is usually scope control, not just the pricing structure.